 Heavy machinery and shapes like ships, beds, and other objects can be cast easily rather than made by joining different smaller objects one by one.

-Casting is the oldest known sculpting technique out there, and it is said to be in use from 3200 BC, and it is 700 years old.
+Casting is the oldest known sculpting technique out there, and it is said to be in use from 3200 BC.

 Casting is very important in the process of sculpting.